 For all other classes, National Class Championships will be determined by a Team’s best finish in a minimum number of 5 events.
 A Team must enter a minimum of 5 events to be eligible for series awards and national class ranking.
 The minimum number of events does not have to be in the same class.

-Ties for the Class Championship will be broken by the most first place finishes, then by the best finish in the final race of the season if necessary.
-Ties for other class positions will be broken by the best finish in the final race of the season.
+Ties: Ties for the Class Championship will be broken by the most first place finishes, then by the best 2nd place finishes, 3rd and so on.
+If still a tie, it will be broken by the best finish in the final race of the season.

 M. NATIONAL POINT SCALE: